josephalfred7/Teamify/README.md

 As in the first sprint, we are building our product test-first.
 For example, one of our solutions to a story this sprint was creating a button to add a new team.
 The first acceptance criteria was that a user could indicate that they wanted a new team.
 Accordingly, our first step in implementing the solution was to write a test asserting that the "Add team" button existed.
 Since we hadn't implemented anything yet, it failed, and we proceeded to add the button to make it pass.

-We engage in BDD to develop some of our tests.
-For instance, as a solution to another story was to add a button to distribute students randomly among existing teams (which we called "shuffling").
-In the Discovery phase, the Dev Team asked questions and the whole team achieved shared understanding using a few examples.
-One example we examined was that if a student is not on a team before shuffling was initiated, they should be on a team after shuffling.
+We engaged in BDD to develop some of our tests.
+For instance, a solution to another story was to add a button to distribute students randomly among existing teams (which we called "shuffling").
+We did the Discovery phase during Sprint Planning, where team members asked questions and the whole team achieved shared understanding using a few examples.
+One example we landed on was that if a student was not on a team before shuffling was initiated, they should be on a team after shuffling.
 In other words, the product should not just shuffle students who are already on teams.
 We did not use Cucumber for this project, but the formulation of this rule in Gherkin would be:
 ```
 Feature: Shuffle students